sublimelsp/LSP-json/README.md

 ### Schemas contributed by Packages

-Sublime Text packages can provide schemas for its own settings, or contribute to global ST settings or other configuration files (for example `*.sublime-project` files).
+Sublime Text packages can provide schemas for its own settings, or contribute to global ST settings or other configuration files (for example a `*.sublime-project` files).

 This is accomplished by including a `sublime-package.json` file in the package (location doesn't matter) and defining schemas within it.
+Any changes made to the schemas are automatically applied to matching files so there is no need to restart the server or ST.

-Here is a an example of how this could look:
+Here is a an example of how this could look like:

 ```js
 {